 Most cultural trainings focus on the things that are different in other cultures.
 A much more effective way is to focus on the things that connect us.
 Luckily, there are 5 major forces that create sympathy among people everywhere.

 The more often we are in contact with someone, the better we feel about this person.
 This psychological phenomenon is called “Mere exposure effect” For expatriates this has two major applications:

 First, in a new job or a virtual team – make sure that you are regulary “visible” to your coworkers.
 Make a contribution in meetings, write a private note now and then and make a phone- or video call to keep in touch.
 Many opportunities come along simply because you are available.

 But take note: The “Mere exposure effect” works only as long as people don’t get a negative impression from your behaviour.

-This feature is important everywhere – but in cultures that have a very low tolerance for uncertainty,like germany, it becomes especially significant.
+This feature is important everywhere – but in cultures that have a very low tolerance for uncertainty,like the German one, it becomes especially significant.

 People want to see that you keep your word and that you stay true to your believes.
-This is a regular point of conflicts between german employees and team members or business partners from other cultures.
-For example an american manager might say “sure, no problem” to a request – because he is optimistic to find a way.
-A german manager would say so only if he already knows exactly how he will fulfill your request.
+This is a regular point of conflict between German employees and team members or business partners from other cultures.
+For example an American manager might say “sure, no problem” to a request – because he is optimistic to find a way.
+A German manager would say so only if he already knows exactly how he will fulfill your request.

 Consistency in your behavior is one side of the story – but there is a second one: People want to be consistent in their own world view as well – if your behavior, opinions or even the way you dress directly challenges their world view – they get confused and upset.